camicri/cube-get/docs/setup-linux.md

 ![](_media/img12.png)

-On the project's folder `cube/projects`, compress the newly created project and save it to any removable device.
+On the project's folder `cube/projects`, compress the newly created project and transfer it to any removable device.

 ![](_media/img14.png)

-On the [next](/setup-windows) guide, we will be going to download packages on another computer with internet connection.
+On the [next](/setup-windows) guide, we will show you how to setup Cube on another computer with internet connection, and use your project to download new packages for your offline Linux computer.